 In Smara we will meet our local guide, a nomad from a Sahrawi tribe who will lead us during four days of a total of-road desert expedition crossing Western Sahara from north to south.

 In this real desert expedition, we will cross large dunes to discover wells frequented by long lines of camels belonging to the legendary Reguibat nomads and we will meet them.
 We will have the privilege to visit an area rich in ancient petroglyphs just discovered and under study by archaeologists that believe that these sites hide the highest concentration of prehistoric graffiti in North Africa.

 Days 7, 8, and 9 camps under the stars of the desert, comfortable tents with beds and carpets; restaurant-tent with chairs and tables.

 Day 10 – FROM THE DESERT TO THE OCEAN

-Morning continuation of our expedition following a road that doesn’t exist on the maps, in the direction of the ocean.
+Morning continuation of our expedition in direction to the ocean.
 Afternoon arrival to Dakhla.
 The exceptional beauty of the landscape makes the Dakhla peninsula a special place.
 The Rio de Oro is a 25-mile-long sea loch situated between cliffs and dunes.
 Different pastel colors paint the scenery: blue ocean, yellow sand, green seaweed fields, and dark rocks.